ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 * An action server to provide long-running functionality to other nodes.

 In a ROS system, there is typically a complex network of nodes as publishers, subscribers, service servers, service clients, action servers, and action clients, each acting with a different role simultaneously.
-This network is known as the ROS graph.
+This network of nodes and the connections between them is known as the ROS graph.
 See :doc:`How-ROS-Works`.

 ROS is based on object-oriented programming principles.
 Individual nodes are written as subclasses of the Node class, inheriting properties from it as defined by ROS.